SCQF LEVEL 5 - NAT 5

 Everything you need to know before selecting this course

-Taking Geography in S3 would be beneficial however many candidates would still be capable of achieving National 5 without this.
+Taking Geography or Biology in S3 would be beneficial however many candidates would still be capable of achieving National 5 without this.
 Please speak to the Principal Teacher of Social Subjects if this is the case.

 what will you get?